 Q2: How often will you be conducting drug tests?

 It may be useful to establish a set of targets to help govern how many employees, or what percentage of the organisation’s workforce, will be screened for drugs in the testing schedule.
-It is also important to consider the frequency of testing and whether it will be conducted on defined schedule or a random basis.
+It is also important to consider the frequency of testing and whether it will be conducted on a defined schedule or a random basis.
 Many organisations prefer random testing as the lack of a schedule itself can act as a drug-use deterrent.
-Employees then know that the drug testing can happen at any time, to anyone.
+Employees then know that drug testing can happen at any time, to anyone.
 However, even with a random schedule, setting testing goals can be useful.

 Q3: Who will manage the testing?